vandrada/csb/chromoprocessor/README.md

 # Notes
 In order for samtools to randomly access the BAM files, the BAM files need to indexed.
 Fortunately, samtools makes this easy.
-Simple run `samtools index` on your BAM files.
+Simply run `samtools index` on your BAM files.

 A `varscan.conf` and a `samtools.conf` are expected to be in the current working